How Does Amazon FBA Work? A Guide to Selling on Amazon FBA

 - Send products to Amazon.
-There needs to be stock of your product at an Amazon Fulfilment Centre to begin selling.
-This involves creating a ‘shipping plan‘ and adequately preparing your products before sending to Amazon.
+There needs to be stock of your product at an Amazon Fulfillment Center to begin selling.
+This involves creating a 'shipping plan' and adequately preparing your products before sending to Amazon.

 - Amazon stores products.
-Once at the Fulfilment Centre, you’ll pay a storage fee for Amazon to house products until they’re sold.
+Once at the Fulfillment Center, you'll pay a storage fee for Amazon to house products until they're sold.
 This is dependent upon the amount of space taken up by your products, and also how long they remain there.

 - Customers purchase.
 If you've created your listings properly, you should start making sales on Amazon's marketplace.
 Amazon will process payment, etc for all these transactions.

 - Amazon picks products.
 After the order is placed and payment is verified, the product is located, picked and packed by Amazon employees, who follow shipping specifications.